PanoSight · Framework · How Clarity Returns

 Strong emotion can be real and still be misleading about what to do next.

-Repetition ≠ evidence
+Repetition ≠ proof

 These aren’t moral judgments.
 They’re failure modes of attention under load.